canada-ca/Open_First_Whitepaper/5_Open_Markets.md

 ## Open Markets

-Procuring goods and services is a significant components There are two components to open procurement
+Procuring goods and services in the open is an important part of an open environment.
+There are two parts to open procurement:

 1. changing process
 2. how to procure open tools